SRON-Earth/Balsa/README.md

 In a classification problem, some features can carry more discriminatory information than others.
 It is often useful to know the relative importance of the features in a dataset.

 The balsa\_featureimportance tool can determine how sensitive a trained model is to each feature by measuring how much the predictive quality of the model degrades when the values of that feature are randomly shuffled between points.
-This can be done by invoking the tool with a model and a set of test point with known labels:
+This can be done by invoking the tool with a model and a set of test points with known labels:

 	balsa_featureimportance model.balsa testpoints.balsa ground-truth.balsa